Christian Watson: 2022

-In Week 10 against the Dallas Cowboys, Watson had a breakout performance, catching four passes for 107 yards and three touchdowns in the 31-28 overtime win.
-After multiple drops on the opening drive, Watson scored the Packers’ longest and second longest touchdowns of the season, a 58 yard score from Rodgers in the second quarter, and a 39 yard touchdown in the 4th quarter.
-He also scored a 7 yard touchdown in the 4th quarter to tie the game near the end of regulation.
+In Week 10 against the Dallas Cowboys, Watson had a breakout performance, catching four passes for 107 yards and three touchdowns in the 31–28 overtime win.
+After multiple drops on the opening drive, Watson scored the Packers' longest and second longest touchdowns of the season, a 58-yard score from Rodgers in the second quarter, and a 39-yard touchdown in the 4th quarter.
+He also scored a 7-yard touchdown in the 4th quarter to tie the game near the end of regulation.
 For this performance, Watson won NFL Week 10 Rookie of the Week.

-He had another solid performance the following week, with two touchdowns on 4 catches with 48 yards in a 27-17 loss to the Tennessee Titans.

-In Week 12, Watson had four catches for 110 yards and a touchdown in the 40-33 loss to the Philadelphia Eagles.
+In the following game against the Tennessee Titans, Watson had 4 catches for 48 yards and two receiving touchdowns in the 27–17 loss.
+10 days later, on Sunday Night Football against the Philadelphia Eagles, Watson caught 4 passes for 110 yards and a touchdown, including a 63-yarder from backup quarterback Jordan Love that he caught at midfield and took to the house.
 For his performance in the month of November, Watson was awarded Rookie of the Month.